Are you a new, first-year student majoring—or interested in—Psychology?

 When is it?

-PSYCHSurvivor runs February 13, 14 and 15, 2019.
+PSYCHSurvivor will take place on 19, 20 and 21 February 2020.
 We will notify successful applicants as far in advance as we can, to give you time to organise your transportation and (if you need it) accommodation.
-The University hostels will have a small number of rooms available fee (and we may be able to waive this fee for students who would have trouble paying it).
+The University hostels will have a small number of rooms available for a small fee (and we may be able to waive this fee for students who would have trouble paying it).

 Where is it?